BOOK EARLY! Save MoreEarly Bookings Save Up to 40%

 We have gathered in one article the top Santorini wineries.
 You will be informed about their activities in Santorini, if you can visit them and when, while photographic material accompanies each winery.

 These are the Santorini wineries that make up the road of wine in Santorini, an island with a high tradition of wine production, as the love of the people and the geological morphology of the island contribute to their flowering and growth.

 Venetsanos winery is located just above the harbor of Athinios, overlooking the enchanting caldera of Santorini.
 The Venetsanos family has a very long tradition of wine production.
 It began with the aim of producing the wine that would serve the needs of the island but soon expanded its activities as well as its exports particularly to countries such as Russia.
 The winery was built in 1947 by the Venetsanos family and became the first industrial winery on the island of Santorini.

 Read more at the website of Venetsanos Winery

 Domaine Sigalas was founded in 1991 under the name SIGALAS WINERY Ltd. The winery was originally located in the traditional canava of the Sigalas family.
-In 1998, new wine production and bottling plant were set up in a private area.
+In 1998, new wine production and bottling plants were set up in a private area.
 Since then, and following continuous investment in the modernization and expansion of the facilities, Domaine Sigalas has a capacity of processing and bottling 300,000 bottles per year.

 Read More at website Of Domain Sigalas

-Hatzidakis Winery and the vineyards are located within the area of the Protected Designation of Origin (PDO) of Santorini, especially in the villages of Pyrgos Kallisti, Megalohori, Emporio and Akrotiri.
+Hatzidakis Winery and the vineyards are located within the area of the Protected Designation of Origin (PDO) of Santorini, especially in the villages of Pyrgos Kallisti, Megalohori, Emporio, and Akrotiri.
 Hatzidakis Winery cultivates a total of 10 hectares of vineyards, at an altitude of 70 to 350 meters, mainly south or southeast, and with the white varieties of Assyrtiko, Aidani, and the red Mavrotraganos variety.
 Organic farming is applied to all vineyards.

 The Hatzidakis Winery is open for public visits as long as you come in contact to set the time of visit, the number of visitors, and other necessary information for your reservation.